 - There are a range of medications and complimentary treatments that can alleviate some the dystonic symptoms.
 Your movement disorders specialist can guide you in the treatment of any underlying illness or disease that may be causing the dystonia.

-- Botulinum toxin injections are a very effective tool to specifically target the overactive muscles and are offered by Inova Movement Disorders Program
+- Botulinum toxin injections are a very effective tool to specifically target the overactive muscles and are offered by Inova Parkinson's and Movement Disorders Center

 - If medications fail to improve the symptoms, deep brain stimulation (DBI) is an FDA-approved technology for dystonia and offered by the specialists at Inova Movement Disorders Program